taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Earther **GANGIE**, grim faced: "True.
 But THOSE are so dangerous because there's so much money in making chem mods, and the laws about honest labeling have no teeth.
 No one actually gets punished when their products melt the mod ports or poison you with bad filtering."

-Sedii, an Orbiter trainee, leans in conspiratorially: "Well, and also because the government forbits basic research into e-syrup, so no one even knows enough what they're doing when they make the mods to be able to write accurate labels."
+Sedii, an Orbiter trainee, leans in conspiratorially: "Well, and also because the government forbits basic research into eSyrup, so no one even knows enough what they're doing when they make the mods to be able to write accurate labels."

 Earther **GANGIE** trainee, bitter: "Yeah, what better way to keep humanity stupid, enslaved, and easy to control."

 Sedii: "Exactly!
-Isn't it CRAZY how e-syrup seems to be a crucial part of all of our devices, our homes, our transportation, in fact, our entire space-faring infrastructure, and yet no one seems to know how the fundamental ingredient works?"
+Isn't it CRAZY how eSyrup seems to be a crucial part of all of our devices, our homes, our transportation, in fact, our entire space-faring infrastructure, and yet no one seems to know how the fundamental ingredient works?"

-Zalo: "I heard that before the Water Crisis, e-syrup was considered a cute biological engineering project, and the original inventors published the entire recipe for living e-syrup ON THE INTERNET..."
+Zalo: "I heard that before the Water Crisis, eSyrup was considered a cute biological engineering project, and the original inventors published the entire recipe for living eSyrup ON THE INTERNET..."

 Sedii: "Ha!
 Yeah, back when humans thought the internet would exist forever..."

-Min: "But, Zalo, are you trying to tell us that the **INFRADESTRUCTORS** guild ISN'T trying to research living e-syrup?
+Min: "But, Zalo, are you trying to tell us that the **INFRADESTRUCTORS** guild ISN'T trying to research living eSyrup?
 That's what I thought you meant by 'opening up all black boxes'..."

 Zalo: "Ok, sure, but no guild is powerful enough to openly defy World Government law..."